 “The atmosphere is going to be great at the O2 Arena and I am most excited about seeing Andy Murray, because he is British and I have supported him since he’s been around, and Novak Djokovic.

 “I have been to the O2 to watch for the last two years so it will be really nice to be on court.”

 Over 35,000 spectators a day will see Copland in action at the eight-day season finale, which sees the cream of world tennis go head-to-head for total prize money of nearly £3million.

-And while itching to get started, the Guiseley School pupil believes there will be more than a few nerves when she steps out onto court for the first time later this month.
+And while itching to get started, the Guiseley School pupil believes there will be more than a few nerves when she steps out onto court for the first time